N.W.A: Eazy-Duz-It and Straight Outta Compton (1988–1989)

-The end of N.W.A (1991–1995)
+The end of N.W.A and death of Eazy-E (1991–1999)

 1991's Niggaz4Life was the group's final album.
 After Dr. Dre, The D.O.C. and Michel'le departed from Ruthless to join Death Row Records and allegations over Eazy-E being coerced into signing away their contracts (while however retaining a portion of their publishing rights), a bitter rivalry ensued.
 Dr. Dre began the exchange in 1992 with Death Row's first release, "Fuck Wit Dre Day (And Everybody's Celebratin')", and its accompanying video featured a character named "Sleazy-E" (played by actor A.J.
 Johnson) who ran around desperately trying to get money.
 The insults continued on The Chronic with "Bitches Ain't Shit".
 Eazy-E responded in 1993 with the EP It's On (Dr. Dre) 187um Killa on the tracks "Real Muthaphuckkin G's" and "It's On".

 Eazy-E accused Dr. Dre of being a homosexual, calling him a "she thang", and criticizing Dre's new image by calling him and Snoop "studio gangsters".
 The music video for "Real Muthaphuckkin G's" showed a still of Dre wearing make-up and a sequined jumpsuit.
 The photos dated back to Dr. Dre's World Class Wreckin' Cru days, when such fashion was common among West Coast electro hop artists, prior to N.W.A's popularization of gangsta rap.
 Eazy-E kept dissing Dre and Death Row on most of his songs until his AIDS-related death on March 26, 1995.

-Even Eazy-E's longtime friend MC Ren voiced his dislike for Eazy-E in 1994, calling Eazy-E a "big-head" and "wannabe mega-star", and even suggesting that N.W.A should reunite without Eazy-E. MC Ren later said that the only relationship he had with Eazy-E was through Ruthless Records, where he released the platinum-selling EP Kizz My Black Azz (1992) and the album Shock of the Hour (1993).
+Despite continuing to work together after the N.W.A split, MC Ren voiced his strong criticism for Eazy-E in 1994, calling the latter a "big-head" and "wannabe mega-star", and even suggesting that N.W.A should reunite without him.
+MC Ren later said that the only relationship he had with Eazy-E was through Ruthless Records, where he released the platinum-selling EP Kizz My Black Azz (1992) and the album Shock of the Hour (1993).
 Eazy-E and MC Ren ended their feud shortly before the former's death in their 1995 duet '"Tha Muthaphukkin' Real" after two years of not talking to each other.
 All bad blood finally ceased within the rest of the group.
 Dr. Dre, MC Ren and Ice Cube later expressed their re-evaluated feelings to their old friend on 1998's "Ruthless for Life", 1999's "What's the Difference" and "Chin Check", 2000's "Hello", 2006's "Growin' Up", and in the 2011 music video "I Need a Doctor".
+DJ Yella was reportedly the only member of N.W.A who got along so well with Eazy-E that he dedicated his 1996 album One Mo Nigga ta Go to him.